 Available in bust sizes from 32 inches to 58 inches, this downloadable pattern offers two A-line skirt silhouettes (slim and flared), and the option to make a faux-wrap style.
 The bodice has bust and waist darts, a collar, shoulder yoke, long sleeves, and a wide neckline band.

 A classic, Diane von Furstenberg-inspired design, this dress has a slight A-line skirt, no waistline seam, long sleeves, and small pleats at the front overlap waist, where the tie attaches.
 This serves to add shaping and camouflage the tummy.
 Sized for busts up to 60 inches.

 Style Arc’s other wrap dress pattern has a slim silhouette, elbow-length sleeves, a collar with collar stand, and no waistline seam.
 There are no darts or pleats to add shaping, so be sure your fabric has adequate stretch to accommodate your curves.
 Sized for busts up to 60 inches.

 Soft pleats at the front waistline create some bust ease in this popular design.
 The knee-length skirt is A-line, and the sleeves may be short or long with cuffs.
 A collar is optional.
-The pattern includes sizes up to 22, for busts of 44 inches.
+The pattern includes sizes up to 22, for busts of up to 44 inches.

 This design has a silhouette similar to Vogue 8379 but includes gathers along the front shoulder seam for additional bust ease.
 Make this with short sleeves or sleeveless, in an above-the-angle or knee length.
 The pattern includes sizes up to 24, for busts of 46 inches.